 This is Windows reaction after connected to a new gadget: it strives for the installation of the right kind of drive and later uses Window updates.
 In a number of cases, this approach maybe only last resort as the installation of the newest driver’s version is authenticated by Microsoft.
-But sometimes, there are cases when users prefer to use the older version and do not want the updated version.
+But sometimes, there are cases when users prefer to use the older version and do not want the driver update.

 Windows 10 sometimes avert using the update system drivers.
 Here are several known procedures: